4 min read

 • Develop a very strong “Personal Device” policy and make sure that every employee knows the rules and limitations for using their own devices as well as what you consider appropriate work activity.
 Consider, providing a company owned device for at home or remote workers.

 • Develop password policies and user account privileges.
 Routinely monitor employee accounts and access.
-Make that all employee accounts and access is cancelled when an employee leaves your organization.
-Consider the timing of this cancelling of access to take place before they leave employment to prevent “Last minute thefts or violations”
+Make that all employee accounts and access is canceled when an employee leaves your organization.
+Consider the timing of this canceling of access to take place before they leave employment to prevent last minute thefts or violations.

-In a modern digital world, where the very survival of our companies depends on creating a secure environment for our data, information, trade secrets, and financial assets, we must take the threat of Cybercrime and the Insider Threats very seriously and we must take action now, today to protect ourselves.
+In a modern digital world, where the very survival of our vital data depends on creating a secure environment for this data, information, trade secrets, and financial assets, we must take the threat of Cybercrime and Insider Threats very seriously and we must take action now, today to protect ourselves.

-The next Cyber attack is only a key stroke, phishing scam, vishing scam, or insider threat attack away from seriously damaging your organization or destroying your business.
+The next cyber attack is only a keystroke away: phishing scams, vishing scams, or insider threat attacks have the potential to seriously damage your organization or destroy your vital data.

 Tags: Cybersecurity, Blog, Contributor